r45635/ComicsRename/README.md

 # ComicsRename 📚

+## 💭 Why ComicsRename?

+Are you **too lazy** to rename manually all your comic files in your storage? **Too lazy** to search manually for the correct series name, the proper title, and all those details?
+That's exactly why I created and use **ComicsRename**!

+I was tired of spending hours organizing my comic collection, hunting down metadata, and fixing inconsistent file names.
+So I built this tool to automate the entire process.
+Now I'm happy to share it with you - and I'd love to hear from you if it helps you too! 🎉

-A powerful Python GUI application for organizing and renaming comic book files using metadata from **BDGest** and **ComicVine** databases.
+**ComicsRename** is a powerful Python GUI application that transforms the tedious task of organizing comic book files into a breeze, using metadata from **BDGest** and **ComicVine** databases.

 ![Python](https://img.shields.io/badge/python-3.8+-blue.svg)
 ![PySide6](https://img.shields.io/badge/PySide6-6.4+-green.svg)